Go to content

 Doctoral School of Mathematics and Computer Science

-For each doctoral student representative, a substitute is elected under the same conditions as the incumbent.
+For each PhD student representative, a substitute member is elected under the same conditions as the titular.
 They are elected for a period of 12 months (renewable).
-All eligible voters must be registered on the electoral roll.
+All voters regularly registered on the electoral lists are eligible.

 Doctoral School of Economic Sciences, Management & Demography